Engineering education research

 - Membership of the European Society of Engineering (SEFI)

-- Representation on the editorial boards of the European Journal of Engineering Education (the official journal of SEFI) and Engineering Education (the journal of the Higher Education Academy, UK)
+- Representation on the editorial board of the European Journal of Engineering Education (the official journal of SEFI)

 Consultancy work is also undertaken in the support of transferable skills development in other external institutes, such as the running of residential courses for the Helmholtz Association of Research Schools (Germany) and various ad hoc workshops across a number of UK universities.
 Occasionally, joint MSc projects are undertaken in collaboration with the School of Psychology and Human Development at the Institute of Education, London.